 Capital One offers the best of both worlds, with 750 branches and an intuitive online banking experience.
 It’s a great fit for LLCs looking for tailored financial advice, with a team of business bankers who can help you customize your banking services.

-Capital One offers two different business checking accounts: Basic and Unlimited.
+Capital One offers two different business checking accounts: Basic and Enhanced.

 Basic Checking should accommodate most new LLCs.
-If your business is more established and deals in higher transactions, the Unlimited account comes with some expanded tools and features that could be better suited to your needs.
+If your business is more established and deals in higher transactions, the Enhanced account includes expanded tools and more beneficial features.

 The basic checking account’s monthly fee can be avoided if your 30 or 90-day balance averages at least $2,000.
-You can make up to $5,000 of cash deposits without incurring a fee.
+You can make up to $5,000 cash deposits without a fee.

 Bottom line—Capital One is an appealing blend of a high-quality online banking platform and a big-name bank.

 Axos is one of the best online banks overall.
-Unlike many of its digital-only competitors, Axos is a chartered, FDIC-insured financial institution that serves its customers directly.
+Unlike many digital-only competitors, Axos is a chartered, FDIC-insured financial institution that serves its customers directly.

 The Business Interest Checking account comes with a waivable $10 monthly fee.
 You can count on unlimited ATM withdrawal fee reimbursements (up to 100 free transactions per month), 60 free mobile check deposits per statement cycle, and 50 free checks.